With Biden’s presidency on the line, Democrats deliver change in Georgia’s Senate runoffs

 Regardless of the final outcome in Georgia, Biden will not have a free hand by any means, given the country’s and Congress’s divisions.
 One more sign of the turbulence surrounding his future presidency will play out as a joint session of Congress begins the process of counting the electoral college votes, with Republicans poised to raise multiple objections.

-But on a day that will ultimately seal Biden’s electoral college victory, Georgia voters have given the president-elect one big present and the possiblity of a second — something few Democrats thought possible a few months ago.
+But on a day that will ultimately seal Biden’s electoral college victory, Georgia voters have given the president-elect one big present and the possibility of a second — something few Democrats thought possible a few months ago.

 Biden and the Democrats can thank Trump in part for what is happening in Georgia.
 The president, in denial over his election defeat, did everything imaginable to cloud and disrupt the Senate runoffs with his repeated claims that the state, along with several others, had been stolen from him in November.